noxer/gops/README.md

 - Place it in a folder which is in `$PATH`.

 ### Building from source
-GoPS relies on modded fonts (namely powerline-fonts) to display some of the symbols.
-Make sure to install it and activate it for your terminal: <https://github.com/powerline/fonts#installation>

 Make sure the current Go version is installed.
 If not, refer to this guide: <https://golang.org/doc/install#install>

 Also make sure your `$GOPATH/bin` directory is in the `$PATH`.